Classifier (linguistics): Other Munda languages

 In comparison to the three main Munda languages of South Asia, other smaller Munda languages appear not having developed numeral classifiers as a lexical class or had sort of classificatory markers denoting animals and people but have been fossilized.
 In South Munda Remo, some forms of prefix classifier seem to occur relatively commonly or in quasi-definable semantic groups of words, such as the animal classifier gV- and its realizations gi/u/ə-.
-Eg. gisiŋ ('chicken'), gusoʔ ('dog'), gəga ('crow'), gise ('grasshopper').
+E.g. gisiŋ ('chicken'), gusoʔ ('dog'), gəga ('crow'), gise ('grasshopper').
 The same element can also be seen very saliently in many Gorum and Sora words.
 In Sora, a lexical noun or bi-moraic free-standing form usually contains a monosyllabic root or combining form (CF) and a prefix that always attaches to a certain semantic groups of words.
 This prefix disappears when the noun forms compound words.
 For examples, kəndud ('frog') vs sənna-dud-ən (small-frog-NMLZ 'small frog'), the animal classifier prefix kVn- is removed from compounds.